-Academic Foot tball Men's B asketball Base eball Men's Tra ack/ Cross intry Men's Otl ner Sports Women's Basketball Women's s Track / Country 's Other orts Year: Core GPA # of Students Core GPA # of Students Core GPA # of Students Core GPA # of Students Core GPA # of Students Core GPA # of Students Core GPA # of Students Core GPA # of Students Average Core- Course GPA Sport Group Men's Tr ack/ Cross Men's Other Sports Women's Track / Women's Other
+Academic Year Foo otball Men's B Men's Basketball Baseball Men's Track/Cross Country Men's Other Sports and Mixed Sports Women's Basketball Women's Track/ Cross Country Wome n's Other Sports Core GPA No. of Students Core GPA No. of Students Core GPA No. of students Core GPA No. of Students Core GPA No. of Students Core GPA No. of Students Core GPA No. of Students Core GPA No. of Students Average Core-Course GPA

-Academic Year: Foo Football Men's Basketball Baseball Men's Track/ Cross Country Men's Other Sports and Mixed Sports Women's Basketball Women's Track / Cross Country Women's Other Sports Score # of Students Score # of Students Score # of Students Score # of Students Score # of Students Average Standardized Test Score
+Sport Group

-Institutions that do not award athletes aid should compile these data for first-year student-athletes who were recruited, in accordance with NCAA Division I Bylaw 13.02.13.1 (Recruited prospective student-athlete.)
+Academic Year: Foo otball Men's B asketball Bas eball Men's Cross Track/ Country Sports a Other and Mixed orts Women's Basketball 's Track/ Country Wome n's Other Sports Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Average Standardized Test Score

+Institutions that do not award athletes aid should compile these data for first-year student-athletes who were recruited, in accordance with NCAA Bylaw 13.02.14.1 (recruited prospective student-athlete).
 Note: Institutions are not required to report data if the number of students in a group is two or less.